Welcome to the Peoria Ballet

 The Academy offers over fifty classes per week to more than 170 students, ranging in age from three to adult.
 Since its founding, more than 2,200 students have trained in pre-professional ballet training including pointe, partnering, repertoire, variations, modern, lyrical, jazz, and tap.
 Recent academy students have attended summer programs at Houston Ballet, Orlando Ballet, Joffrey Ballet, Pittsburg Ballet Theater, Atlanta Ballet, Pacific Northwest Ballet, and Nashville Ballet.
 Students have been accepted to study at year round programs at North Carolina School for the Arts, Atlanta Ballet, The Rock School, and Walnut Hill School for the Arts.
 Students have gone on to join major ballet companies as Kansas City Ballet II, Atlanta Ballet II, Rochester City Ballet, Ballet Memphis, and Ballet West.

 Education & Outreach

 Educational and outreach programs are an important component to the Academy.
 Educational programs for children take place at various locations including area schools and public libraries.
 Peoria Ballet is pleased to offer local schools an opportunity for their students to attend special performances of our productions at a drastically reduced ticket price.
-During the 2015-2016 season, over 3,500 students enjoyed performances of The Nutcracker.
+During the 2019-2020 season, nearly 3,000 students enjoyed performances of The Nutcracker.

 Board of Directors